fertrig/trigoso.xyz/content/food/prep.md

 Mix ground beef with bread crumbs, contents of the skillet, and parsley.

 Make 6 balls, roughly the same size.
 Put in container and then in fridge.

+### Arroz chaufa

+- Make 3 cups of white rice (check for leftovers)
+- Whisky 6 eggs and then put in container
+- Cut up leftover chicken or any other leftover meat in large chunks

+Chop:
+- 1 Onion
+- 3 carrots
+- Peppers
+- Habanero